timescale/docs/migrate/dual-write-and-backfill/index.md

 Dual-write and backfill works well when:
 1. The bulk of the (on-disk) data is in time-series tables.
 1. Writes by the application do not reference historical time-series data.
-1. There is no requirement for transactional consistency (that is, it is possible to filter the time-series data by time and retain data integrity).
+1. Writes to time-series data are append-only.
 1. No `UPDATE` or `DELETE` queries will be run on time-series data in the source database during the migration process (or if they are, it happens in a controlled manner, such that it's possible to either ignore, or